vmware-archive/Workshop/Lab01/README.md

    > dotnet restore --configfile nuget.config
    ```

-1. Publish the application getting it ready to push to Cloud Foundry.
+1. Publish the application to get it ready to push to Cloud Foundry.
 Pay attention to where the `dotnet` CLI creates the published application as you will have to reference that directory in the next step.

-   Notice that we are specifying a specific runtime by using `-r ubuntu.14.04-x64` during our `publish` command as we will be pushing this application to a Linux cell on Cloud Foundry.
+>**Note**: we are specifying the runtime by using `-r ubuntu.14.04-x64` during our `publish` command as we will be pushing this application to a Linux cell on Cloud Foundry.

    ```bash
    > dotnet publish -r ubuntu.14.04-x64